-We believe that annual equity awards serve as a useful performance recognition mechanism.
+We believe that annual equity awards serve as a useful performance recognition mechanism, encouraging the retention of executive officers by maintaining their focus on our long-term performance, as well as on the achievement of specific performance goals.
 Our typical option awards to executive officers (including our named executive officers) have a term of 10 years and vest and become exercisable over a period of four years, with 25% of the underlying shares vesting on the first anniversary of the grant date and the remainder monthly over the next three years.
 Our typical restricted stock unit awards to executive officers (including our named executive officers) vest and become exercisable over a period of four years, with 25% of the underlying shares vesting on each anniversary of the grant date.
-We believe that such annual equity awards encourage the retention of executive officers and maintain their focus on our long-term performance, as well as on the achievement of specific performance goals.